 There’s no feeling quite like coming home from work and your baby’s eyes light up when you enter the room.
 That soon turns into a big smile and squealing giggle, and then a screaming “Mummy!” as they run into your arms (don’t worry if your little baby doesn’t do this yet, they’ll get to this stage eventually!).
 You learn to carve out dedicated time for work and family and enjoy each part to the fullest.
 I definitely found myself not minding as much waking up at 5am to feed and spend some time snuggling before the pre-work pump session.

 Setting up a good routine for your little one and you will take away a lot of stress.
-Your little one will adjust more easily to their new caregivers and will be less likely to be upset about your absence and refusing to take a bottle or nap while you’re away.
-If the main caregiver (while you’re at work) is their Aunty or Helper, make sure they have a small network of friends and babies of similar age nearby that they are comfortable setting up regular playdates with independently.
-If your baby is older, consider getting them into a playgroup, you’ll get to kill a few birds with one stone in providing your baby with the stimulation, social interaction and stable routine all in one.
+Your little one will adjust more easily to their new caregivers and will be less likely to be upset about your absence.
+It’ll become easier if they’re refusing to take a bottle or nap while you’re away as well.
+If the main caregiver (while you’re at work) is their Aunty or Helper, make sure they have a small network of friends and babies of similar age to set up regular playdates with.
+If your baby is older, consider getting them into a playgroup.
+You’ll get to kill a few birds with one stone in providing your baby with the stimulation, social interaction and stable routine all in one.

-Ultimately, there’ll be days when you’re winning and others where you feel like you’re failing at being a professional as well as being a mother, but the truth is, you’re taking on a huge role managing both while being a great role model for the future generation as well.
+Ultimately, there’ll be days when you’re winning and others where you feel like you’re not so much.
+Both at being a professional as well as being a mother.
+However, the truth is, you’re taking on a huge role managing both while being a great role model as well.
 Finally, just try to remember one thing: you are Wonderwoman and you’ve got this!